Skip to main content

 Additionally, useful commands

 Start individual services only?
 We got you!
-You chose a template that suits your needs and now you only want to start individual services from it, e.g. only Kafka and Consul.
+You chose a template that suits your needs and now you only want to start individual services from it, e.g. only Kafka and InfluxDB.

 NOTE: the service names need to be present and match your current .spenv environment.